ejoffe/spr/readme.md

 > git commit
 ```

-Write a good commit message explaining the change.
 The subject of the commit message will be the title of the pull request, and the body of the message will be the body of the pull request.
 If you have a work in progress change that you want to commit, but don't want to create a pull request yet, start the commit message with all caps **WIP**.
-The spr script will not create a pull request for any commit which starts with WIP, when you are ready, remove the WIP and run the script again.
+The spr script will not create a pull request for any commit which starts with WIP, when you are ready to create a pull request remove the WIP.

 Amending Commits
 ----------------